Fire hose

 Hose is one of the basic, essential pieces of fire-fighting equipment.
 It is necessary to convey water either from an open water supply, or pressurized water supply.
 Hoses are divided into two categories, based on their use: suction hose, and delivery hose.

 After use, a fire hose is usually hung to dry, because standing water that remains in a hose for a long time can deteriorate the material and render it unreliable or unusable.
 Therefore, the typical fire station often has a high structure to accommodate the length of a hose for such preventive maintenance, known as a hose tower.

-On occasion, fire hoses are used for crowd control (see also water cannon), including by Bull Connor in the Birmingham campaign against protesters during the Civil Rights Movement in 1963.
+On occasions, fire hoses have been used for crowd control (see also water cannon), including by Bull Connor in the Birmingham campaign against protesters during the Civil Rights Movement in 1963.